Economic Indicators

 Examples

-Let us consider the following economic indicators examples to check how the whole concept works:
+Let us consider the following micro and macro economic indicators to check how the whole concept works in the practical sense through the examples below.

 GDP refers to the dollar value of the goods and services a nation produces.
 The movement of the GDP and economy follows the same direction.
 This means if the former increase, the latter grows, and vice-versa.
 When the GDP witnesses a plunge, it indicates a decrease in the prices of the products and services manufactured and delivered.
 This deterioration affects the stock market, which reflects the performance of the companies via their stocks.